jupyter-book/jupyter-book/jupyter_book/book_template/content/guide/03_build.md

 ## Publish your book online with GitHub Pages

-Once you've built the markdown for your book (in `_build`) or built the HTML for your book (in `_site`), you can push your book contents to GitHub so that others can access your book.
+Once you've built the intermediate files for your book (in `_build`) or built the HTML for your book (in `_site`), you can push your book contents to GitHub so that others can access your book.
 To do so, follow these steps:

 0. Confirm that your site files are built.
-You should see a collection of markdown files/folders in the `_build` folder, or a collection of HTML in your `_site/` folder.
+You should see a collection of HTML files/markdown files/folders in the `_build` folder, or a collection of HTML in your `_site/` folder.
 1. Commit and push the changes to your repository.
 2. Enable GitHub site building for your repository.